microsounds/microsounds.github.io/readme.md

 You can verify this yourself using `busybox httpd` or using [Schneegan's XHTML Proxy][proxy].
 Use of modern features such as `audio` elements prevents validating as "true" [XHTML 1.0 Strict][xml].

+**Note that some visual effects are disabled in mobile browsers for performance reasons**, Firefox hangs completely when using SVG `feTurbulance` filters through CSS.

 [polyglot]: https://web.archive.org/web/20220616202318/https://dev.w3.org/html5/html-polyglot/html-polyglot.html
 [polyglot2]: https://wiki.whatwg.org/wiki/HTML_vs._XHTML